react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/action-after-focusing-screen.md

 We can also listen to the `'didFocus'` event with an event listener.
 After setting up an event listener, we must also stop listening to the event when the screen is unmounted.

 With this approach, we will only be able to call an action when the screen focuses.
+This is great for fetching data with an API call when a screen becomes focused, or any other action that needs to happen once the screen comes into view.

 ### Example